 Multiple-input multiple-output (MIMO) systems can multiply the overall radio link capacity and have hence become an integral part of present day communication systems.
 Space time block codes (STBC) are generally used in MIMO systems when no channel state information (CSI) is available at the transmitter.
 Therefore, in this work, we mainly focus on investigating the Alamouti STBC for the UFMC waveform.
 To the best of our knowledge, the performance of UFMC has not been investigated for MIMO systems.
 Moreover, in the literature, the performance of these newly proposed 5G air interfaces has not been compared with each other yet.
-Therefore, in this work, we compare the performance of UFMC not only with OFDM but also with GFDM (in the final version of the paper, the performance comparison with FBMC will also be included).
-Furthermore, we perform a comprehensive complexity analysis for the STBC schemes of these proposed 5G waveforms.
+Therefore, in this work, we compare the performance of UFMC not only with OFDM but also with GFDM and FBMC.